tmwbook/stupyfy/README.md

 ```

 ## TokenManager
-The central fixture of PyFy is the `TokenManager`.
+The central fixture of stupyfy is the `TokenManager`.
 The `TokenManager` deals with coordinating active tokens,
 helping with initial authorization, and hands control back to your app on an API call if something goes horribly wrong.

 TokenManager is a singleton class.